Geological Field Techniques (GEOL 478 and GEOL 479)

-This class is a six-week program designed to teach geological field mapping and integrative geological problem-solving.
-The class spends four weeks in Wyoming and two weeks in the Black Hills of South Dakota.
+This class is a five-week program designed to teach geological field mapping and integrative geological problem-solving.
+The class spends three weeks in Wyoming and two weeks in the Black Hills of South Dakota.

 During the course, students typically spend six days a week in the field working on a variety of group and individual projects.
 Early in the course students are familiarized with the regional Phanerozoic stratigraphy and Precambrian crystalline basement rocks, learning how to describe rocks, measure stratigraphic sections, and record geologic field data.
 After this initial introductory week, students conduct a series of group mapping projects ranging from two to four days in length, and covering areas from approximately one to three square miles.
 Included in these projects are map areas containing lightly to highly deformed Precambrian igneous and metamorphic rocks as well as Phanerozoic sedimentary rocks deformed during the Laramide Orogeny.
 Students will map rocks deformed in a wide variety of structural styles.

-Prerequisites: courses in Structural Geology, Stratigraphy/Sedimentology and Mineralogy.
-Cumulative grade point average for all geology courses must be at least 2.75/4.00.
+Courses in Structural Geology, Stratigraphy/Sedimentology and Mineralogy.
+Cumulative grade point average for all geology courses must be at least 3.00/4.00.

-Students and faculty will be housed at various field sites, including Sheridan College, Sheridan, Wyoming, the Michelson Field Station near Cody, Wyoming, and Black Hills State University in Spearfish, South Dakota.
+Students and faculty will be housed at Sheridan College, Sheridan, Wyoming and Black Hills State University in Spearfish, South Dakota.